Points To Remember While Taking The GED From New Jersey

-The GED examination is held in New Jersey by the ACE in collaboration with the New Jersey State Department of Education.
-If you are a resident of New Jersey and wish to get a high school diploma, but cannot do so due to personal or age constraints then you can consider appearing for GED in NJ.
-The GED examination in New Jersey is similar to those held in other states, but the eligibility criteria are different.
+This examination is held in New Jersey by the ACE in collaboration with the State Department of Education.
+If you are a resident of New Jersey and wish to get a high school diploma, but cannot do so due to personal or age constraints then you can consider appearing for this test.
+This is similar to those held in other states, but the eligibility criteria are different.
 Hence, before you start preparing for the examination you should know about the various features of the test, which are discussed in the following sections.

 Eligibility Criteria for GED in NJ

-Different states in the USA have different GED requirements.
-The eligibility criteria for GED in NJ are as follows:
+Different states in the USA have different requirements.
+The eligibility criteria are as follows:

 - You need to be a resident of New Jersey in order to appear for the test.